 Garden Route holiday

-I had gone on a Garden Route holiday twice before, but this experience was one-of-a-kind.
-Our adventure started with a night’s stay at Cascade Country Manor, a peaceful luxurious country retreat in Paarl, the Cape Winelands.
+I had been on a Garden Route holiday twice before, but this experience was one-of-a-kind.
+Our adventure started with a night’s stay at Cascade Country Manor, a luxurious country retreat in Paarl in the Cape Winelands.
 A perfect introduction to the 7-night jam-packed tour!

-Then my group and I hit the road along the world-renowned Route 62, passing through the town of Robertson towards Oudtshoorn where we stopped at the beautiful La Plume Boutique Guest House.
+Next, we set off along the world-renowned Route 62 passing through the town of Robertson towards Oudtshoorn, where we stopped at the beautiful La Plume Boutique Guest House.
 On this hot, sunny day the welcome drinks gave us with much-needed revitalisation after about 4 hours of driving.

 A warm welcome from Karin, Bartel, Jenine and the rest of the team gave us high expectations for our lunch.
 And, indeed, the lunch at La Plume outdid my imagination!
-The food was more than delicious, the presentation eye-catching and the taste just delicious.
-I’m sure this explains why I kept visiting the buffet table with its variety of tasty dishes.
+The food was more than delicious!
+I’m sure this explains why I kept visiting the buffet table with its variety of tasty and beautifully presented dishes.

-The site inspection went well at this charming 1902 Victorian homestead with its serene surroundings.
-Here old-world charm meets modern comforts.
-Besides the food that blew my mind, I also loved the size of the rooms and the cosiness of the spa area.
+The site inspection went well at this charming 1902 Victorian homestead, where old-world charm meets modern comforts.
+Besides the food that blew my mind; I also loved the size of the rooms, the cosiness of the spa area and the peaceful surroundings.

-After we finished our site inspection, we took a 1.5-hour scenic drive from Oudtshoorn over the magnificent Outeniqua Pass to Knysna.
-The Belvidere Manor, overlooking the shimmering lagoon, was our home of choice for the evening.
+Once we had finished our site inspection, we took a 1.5-hour scenic drive from Oudtshoorn over the magnificent Outeniqua Pass to Knysna.
+Belvidere Manor, overlooking the Knysna Lagoon, was our home of choice for the evening.

-Our next stop was the picturesque seaside hamlet of St Francis Bay, an easy 2.5-hour drive from Knysna along the scenic N2.
-We stopped off at The Sands, a 5-star thatched African Beach House located on a cliff with 5 spacious ensuite rooms.
-Each bedroom opens onto a private veranda with stunning views of the beach.
-I’m sure there is no other place in St Francis where guests can be closer to the beach than here!
+Our next stop was the seaside hamlet of St Francis Bay, an easy 2.5-hour drive from Knysna along the scenic N2.
+We stopped off at The Sands, a 5-star thatched African Beach House.
+Perched on a cliff, The Sands has 5 spacious en-suite rooms, each opening onto a private veranda with stunning ocean views.
+I’m sure there’s no other place in St Francis where guests can be as close to the beach!

-The upstairs room is popular with honeymooners with an outdoor shower and a Jacuzzi on its deck, from where spectacular sunsets can be enjoyed.
-Their glass-fronted Octagon Restaurant has a central fireplace and panoramic views of the bay.
-I loved this place but sadly we didn’t overnight here as Port Elizabeth was calling us.
+The upstairs room is popular with honeymooners; there’s an outdoor shower and guests can take in the sunset from the Jacuzzi on their private deck.
+The glass-fronted Octagon Restaurant has a central fireplace and panoramic views of the bay.
+I loved this place but sadly we didn’t overnight here as Port Elizabeth was calling.

 Eastern Cape holiday

 We drove for just over an hour along the Indian Ocean coastline to the friendly city of Port Elizabeth.
-We arrived after sunset and checked in to the 4-star The Beach Hotel.
-The 58-bedroom hotel enjoys a prime location on the popular seafront promenade opposite Hobie Beach.
+Arriving after sunset, we checked in to the 4-star Beach Hotel.
+This 58-bedroom hotel enjoys a prime location on the popular seafront promenade, opposite Hobie Beach.
 This is a family-friendly hotel but also caters for FIT travellers and groups.

 Despite the three restaurants at The Beach Hotel, we didn’t have dinner there but went to Hacklewood Hill Country House.
-It’s a 5-star Victorian Manor House with 8 rooms, built in 1898, located in the leafy suburb Walmer in Port Elizabeth.
-Superbly decorated and exquisitely furnished with antiques, fabrics and paintings, the spacious ensuite bedrooms are all individually and luxuriously decorated.
+This 5-star Victorian Manor House has 8 rooms, each individually and luxuriously decorated.
+Built in 1898, the whole hotel is exquisitely furnished and decorated with antiques, fabrics and paintings.

-We arrived in time for lunch at the Water Lodge – overlooking Lake Kariega – and we saw lazy hippos lying on the river banks.
-We had a quick site inspection before being transferred to the Bush Lodge to check into our rooms.
-On our way we even saw honeymooners – a white lioness and a brown male.
+We arrived in time for lunch at the Water Lodge – overlooking Lake Kariega – and saw lazy hippos lying on the river banks.
+Following a quick site inspection, we were transferred to Bush Lodge to check into our rooms.
+On the way we even saw two honeymooners – a white lioness and a brown male.
 A lovely moment for everyone!

-Bush Lodge is well situated in the middle of the bush and Msenge chalets are spacious and have plunge pools.
+Bush Lodge is well situated in the middle of the bush, and the Msenge chalets are spacious and have plunge pools.
 The game viewing was fantastic; we saw a lot of wildlife although we didn’t spot the buffalo and leopard.
 Next time!

-I was then dropped off at No. 5 by Mantis to continue my Eastern Cape holiday.
+I was then dropped off at No. 5 by Mantis to continue my Eastern Cape safari.
 The hotel is beautiful with a collection of art and its own cinema.
-My room was big – so much so – that I could divide it into 2 rooms and still have space on either side.
+My room was big, so much so that I could divide it into 2 rooms and still have space on either side!

 I didn’t spend much time at the Amakhala properties as Founders Lodge by Mantis had opened its hands to embrace me!
 The check-in was smooth, and I was welcomed by the friendly staff.
-I spent time watching the rhinos that came for a drink at the waterhole.
-I could spend the whole day looking at the rhinos; they come so close to the fence, it was such a unique experience.
+I spent time watching rhinos that came for a drink at the waterhole.
+I could easily have spent the whole day looking at the rhinos; they come so close to the fence.
+Such a unique experience!

-After my delicious lunch, I grabbed my binoculars for the evening game drive.
+After lunch, I grabbed my binoculars for the evening game drive.
 I love game drives.
 I love animals.
 And I can say with certainty, I was at the right destination at the right time.
-Just like Pumba, I saw a variety of wildlife and in this case, it also included cheetahs.
-What made it more beautiful was the distance our guide Phillip spotted the cheetahs from the vantage point where we had stopped.
-The cheetah were resting but he still spotted them!
+Just like Pumba, I saw a variety of wildlife and in this case it also included cheetah.
+It’s incredible that our guide Phillip spotted the cheetahs from the distant vantage point where we had stopped.
+The cheetah were resting but he still saw them!

 But there was more on my game drive menu!
 As we were driving back to the lodge, we saw 2 male lions.
 The one started calling the other.
 They walked along the road; we followed them slowly in our 4×4.
 These boys are good hunters and are born to kill.
 Within a few minutes, they had mauled a young kudu and we watched them rapaciously tearing their kill apart.
 All we could hear was the deep breaths and light roars.
 I’m sure those sounds were compliments on how delicious it was!

 The following morning after my game drive, I left for Shamwari Eagles Crag.
 The lodge is superbly located on the northern part of Shamwari Private Game Reserve and its nothing but beautiful… I enjoyed my stay and the food was amazing.
 I had the opportunity to visit Bayethe Tented Lodge and Riverdene Family Lodge.
-All I can say is that the Shamwari lodges are all designed uniquely to suit a target market so that guest can simply state their preference and they will be matched with the appropriate lodge.
+All I can say is that the Shamwari lodges have been cleverly and carefull designed so that guest can simply state their preference, and they’ll be matched with the appropriate lodge.

-All good things sadly come to an end and following my morning game drive and a delicious breakfast at Eagles Crag, I was transferred by Pembury Tours to the airport and connect on my flight to Cape Town.
+All good things sadly come to an end and following my morning game drive, I was transferred by Pembury Tours to the airport to connect with my flight back to Cape Town.